AUNT HELA

 The brother's wife was not well, so I mothered their children.

-They always preferred Aunt Hela to their parents because their father was always busy with something and angry, and the mother hardly said a word to them.
+always busy with something and angry, and the mother hardly said a word to

 The most attached to me was their eldest, Anielka.